Blodgett Canyon

 Blodgett Canyon is located in southwestern Montana in the northwestern United States.
 It is one of more than two dozen scenic canyons deeply carved into the eastern flanks of the Bitterroot Range in Bitterroot National Forest.
 Starting from a group of peaks at over 8,500 ft along the Idaho/Montana border, the canyon steeply drops to Blodgett Lake at 6,800 ft.
 After running northeast for about a mile, it turns due east and descends for a total of about 12 mi to the Bitterroot Valley.
 A trailhead is located at the mouth of the canyon, just west of the community of Hamilton and at an elevation of 4,000 feet (m).

 The vertical canyon walls in the lower section rise over 2,000 ft above Blodgett Creek.
 Printz Ridge and Mill Point make up the northern wall, while Canyon Peak and Romney Ridge contribute to the southern wall.
-The upper (eastern) section of the canyon is part of the Selway-Bitterroot Wilderness Area.
+The upper (western) section of the canyon is part of the Selway-Bitterroot Wilderness Area.

 In the year 2000, the forest in the lower section of Blodgett Canyon was extensively burned.
 This damage extends about 2 mi above the trailhead.